 Love, Light, Wisdom and Live the Miracle

 Today I will look at my addiction as a calling not an affliction.
-I will use my recovery to help others, to follow and manifest the miracle that has saved me.
+I refuse to be ashamed, depressed, or worried about it.
+Instead, I will use my recovery to help others, to follow and manifest the miracle that has saved me.